-It’s a shame that Prince’s greatest album was never released.
+It’s a shame that Prince’s greatest album, Dream Factory, was never released.

 In the 1980s, Prince reached his commercial peak in 1984 with the smash album and movie Purple Rain.
 He followed that up quickly (and rather unceremoniously) with the eclectic and disjointed Around the World in a Day, which left many fans scratching their heads.
 But it was a giant step forward musically, with the Purple One embracing the Paisley Underground scene, the late 60s psychedelic sound, and even world music.

 His next album, Parade: Music from the Motion Picture Under the Cherry Moon, was more accessible, featuring the #1 smash “Kiss,” but it too was Prince going in another direction.
 This time he built the album more on funk, with French undertones adding to the psychedelic sounds from Around the World in a Day.
 You heard kettle drums, orchestras, flutes and lots of piano.

 Where was Prince the funkster, the creator of “I Wanna Be Your Lover” and “Controversy”?
 His interracial band, the Revolution, was more of a rock band, having made its debut during 1999, the album before Purple Rain.
 Its role in Prince’s songwriting was growing, and the band began introducing him to new sounds such as the Paisley Underground – so much, in fact, that he gave the song “Manic Monday” to the Bangles and signed The Three O’Clock to his own label, Paisley Park Records.